-The Southeast Nebraska Economic Development District received a grant from the FCC to work with other economic development districts in the state to promote the Affordable Connectivity Program and is working.
+The Southeast Nebraska Economic Development District received a grant from the Federal Communications Commission to promote the ACP and increase enrollment numbers in Nebraska statewide.
+SENDD partnered with the other economic development districts in order to collaborate and effectively reach each part of the state through informed outreach to Nebraska's distinct communities.
+SENDD's outreach includes building partnerships with community-based organizations that give direct services to qualifying participants - such as nonprofits, school districts, and government agencies - and conducting presentations filled with resources and best ACP outreach practices.
 Many social service agencies also provide information on the program and assistance in enrolling.
 Additional outreach efforts, however, could improve Nebraska's enrollment rate.

-Funding for the Affordable Connectivity Program is expected to be exhausted in 2024 unless Congress reappropriates funding for the program.
+Funding for the Affordable Connectivity Program is expected to be exhausted in April 2024 unless Congress reappropriates funding for the program.

-- Support efforts to build awareness of and support for digital inclusion efforts in the state, including the implementation of the state's digital opportunities plan and a state digital opportunities grant program. - Support the appropriation of continued funding for the Affordable Connectivity Program. - Support outreach efforts to promote the Affordable Connectivity Program and to provide assistance in enrolling in the program. - Support efforts to improve broadband access in rural Nebraska libraries, senior centers, and community centers. - Encourage public libraries and schools without fiber connections to apply for support for fiber construction from the E-Rate Special Construction matching fund program administered by the Nebraska Public Service Commission. - Encourage public libraries to participate in the E-Rate program. - Support efforts to build capacity in small, rural libraries, senior centers, and community centers in Nebraska to engage in digital inclusion activities. - Encourage school districts, ESUs, public libraries, and communities to implement programs such as Wi-Fi on buses, hotspot lending programs, low cost pay-by-the-month internet access, or alternative wireless deployments for student access on school-issued devices in order to reduce the number of unserved and underserved students. - Encourage education leaders and public library staff to be part of local community discussions involving broadband services and digital inclusion. - Encourage communities and regions to develop digital inclusion plans to address multi-generational needs. - Encourage higher education institutions, Network Nebraska, and other partners to pursue all available funding opportunities to increase the capacity and reach of the Network Nebraska backbone, build advanced cyberinfrastructure, and foster collaboration within the statewide research community to advance institutional research and economic development missions.
+- Support efforts to build awareness of and support for digital inclusion efforts in the state, including the implementation of the state's digital opportunities plan and a state digital opportunities grant program. - Support the appropriation of continued funding for the Affordable Connectivity Program. - Support outreach efforts to promote the Affordable Connectivity Program by providing social capital and connecting organizations and government agencies for the most effective collaboration.
+Public and private partnerships will lead the ACP to success. - Support efforts to improve broadband access in rural Nebraska libraries, senior centers, and community centers.

+- Encourage public libraries and schools without fiber connections to apply for support for fiber construction from the E-Rate Special Construction matching fund program administered by the Nebraska Public Service Commission. - Encourage public libraries to participate in the E-Rate program. - Support efforts to build capacity in small, rural libraries, senior centers, and community centers in Nebraska to engage in digital inclusion activities. - Encourage school districts, ESUs, public libraries, and communities to implement programs such as Wi-Fi on buses, hotspot lending programs, low-cost pay-by-themonth internet access, or alternative wireless deployments for student access on school-issued devices in order to reduce the number of unserved and underserved students.

+- Encourage education leaders and public library staff to be part of local community discussions involving broadband services and digital inclusion. - Encourage communities and regions to develop digital inclusion plans to address multi-generational needs. - Encourage higher education institutions, Network Nebraska, and other partners to pursue all available funding opportunities to increase the capacity and reach of the Network Nebraska backbone, build advanced cyberinfrastructure, and foster collaboration within the statewide research community to advance institutional research and economic development missions.